-Welcome to the personal website of Adele Tomlin, an independent scholar/translator, practitioner and student of Tibetan/Vajrayana Buddhism.
+Welcome to the personal website of Adele Tomlin, an independent writer, scholar/translator, practitioner and student of Tibetan/Vajrayana Buddhism.

 I am an English woman with a Bachelor’s degree in Law (qualified barrister), a Master’s Degree in Western Philosophy (King’s College, University of London) and a Master’s degree in Tibetan Buddhist Studies (University of Hamburg, Germany).
 My MA thesis was awarded a first-class result (by Prof. Dorji Wangchug) and later published as a book Taranatha’s Commentary on the Heart Sutra (LTWA, 2017), with a foreword by Prof. Matthew Kapstein.
 Another translated book recently published is the Chariot that Transports to the Four Kayas by Bamda Gelek Gyamtso (LTWA, 2019), with a foreword by Dr. Cyrus Stearns.
 It is an important instruction text in the Dro Kalacakra tradition.
-For other work, see this website and Texts and Translations.
+For other research and translations, see this website and Texts and Translations.